IMTE - A global advantage for your English teaching career

 The minimum requirements for entry into the program are:

 - An undergraduate degree from an accredited or recognized institution.
-Although a degree related to the field of language studies, especially English language studies, is preferred, the IMTE admissions committee will be assessing each application and its related degree(s) on an individual basis.
+Although a degree related to the field of education or language studies, especially English language studies, is preferred, the IMTE admissions committee will be assessing each application and its related degree(s) on an individual basis.

 - Documented English teaching experience, or its equivalent.
 OR

 - TESOL-I, i.e. CELTA or equivalent, in the estimation of the admissions committee.